alexdenne/battalion/original/cards/index.md

     Snipe x1
     “Destroy any leader in play”
     Fog x1
+    This player cannot be attacked until after their next turn.
     Dodge x1
-    “Target army may attack a players tower directly this turn” Earthquake x1
+    “Target army may attack a player's tower directly this turn” Earthquake x1
     Plague x1
-    “-1 troops from every army in play”
+    “-1 unit from every army in play”